KShebek/cbe504/main.typ

 Plugging $K_"a "^ddagger$ into our expression for $k_"nonideal"$ in #ref(<eq:k_nonideal>) (which we will simply refer to as $k$ here) yields
 $ k = (k_"B " T)/h (C^std)^(1-m) exp(-(Delta G^std^ddagger)/ (R T)) (gamma_"A " gamma_"B ")/gamma^ddagger. $<eq:k_dg>
 In the thermodynamically ideal case (i.e. $gamma_"A "=gamma_"B "=gamma^ddagger = 1$), this expression is known as the Eyring equation.
+By convention, $C^std$ is typically taken as $P\/R T$ at 1 bar for gases or as the molar concentration of pure components for liquids.

 Naturally, when taking advantage of the thermodynamic relationship
 $ Delta G^std = Delta H^std - T Delta S^std $